-Single hop experiments: We now evaluate the capability of the protocols in supporting multiple flows from the same source node, as such a scenario may usually involve several channel switches when each flow is sent on a different channel.
-For this purpose, we choose a source node and four other nodes that are within one hop from each other and generate multiple VoIP flows (varied from one to four) between them.
-Once gain, we choose 10 different sets of nodes situated at different locations in our network and present the average values.
-The average delay values per flow are plotted in Figures 13.
-For this case, we also present the average jitter values in Figure 14.
+2) Single hop experiments: We now evaluate the capability of the protocols in supporting multiple flows from the same source node.
+For this purpose, we choose a pair of nodes that are within one hop from each other and generate multiple VoIP flows (varied from one to four) between them.
+Once gain, we choose 10 different pairs of nodes from situated at different locations in our network and present the average values.
+The average and maximum delay values per flow are plotted in Figures 17 and Figures 18, respectively and the average jitter values are plotted in Figure 19.
 We observe from the delay plots that the average and maximum delay values do not vary much with number of flows in the case of SHORT, Static, and Fixed mechanisms, while it increases significantly for HMCP.
-(The improper variations in throughputs with the number of hops in the case of SHORT and Static are due to averaging.)
-This shows that HMCP is not capable of multiple real time flows all from the same source, as it requires significant channel switching.
-From the jitter values, we observe that HMCP performs poorly while handling multiple flows.
-Higher jitter values mean that the amount of jitter buffer at the receiving side should also be higher, so as to prevent packet losses.
-The jitter performance for SHORT and Static are fairly stable irrespective of the number of flows and allows for better codec design.
+This shows that HMCP is not capable of multiple real